Teams looking for hitters have options besides Manny Machado

-Manny Machado could be wearing a new uniform before he plays another game and other hitters will be on the move in the next couple weeks.
+Manny Machado will be wearing a new uniform when he plays his next game, and other hitters will be on the move in the next couple weeks.

-Teams seeking to boost their offense will have several options to land a big bat, even if they miss out on Machado.
-The four-time All-Star is the most coveted player available on the trade market but the Baltimore Orioles are close to dealing him to the Los Angeles Dodgers, according to multiple reports.
+Even after Machado was traded to the Los Angeles Dodgers, teams seeking to boost their offense will have several options to land a big bat.
+The four-time All-Star with the Baltimore Orioles was the most coveted player available on the trade market.

-The Phillies and Brewers were in the mix and the Yankees had strong interest, too.

 Here are eight hitters who may have new teams before the July 31 non-waiver trade deadline: